meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

     Grammar ::= StartRule (LineSep+ Rule)*
   StartRule ::= Rule
 ```
-The extra `StartRule` rule may look bogus, but it makes explicit that every grammar has one special rule: the start rule.
+The extra `StartRule` rule may look bogus, but it makes explicit that every grammar has one rule that is special: the start rule.

 ### 3.3.
 The rule for rules